Bistard/myOwnBlog/README.md

 - ✔ Swiper-slide each slide has different width (by setting CSS as -> width: auto !important;) , but swiper.js still treats all the slides as the same width, as a result, the swiper.js won't scroll the slides properly.
   - fixed: by setting main.js as -> loop: true.
 It not technically fixing the problem, but it works magically. :)
 - view collections warpper is too big.
-- Letterspace for each navbar's item has issue.
+- ✔ Letterspace for each navbar's item has issue
+  - fixed: I just simply delete letter-spacing part...

 # Ideas
 - ✔ might put the main navBar to the left side and fold, only expand when you click a menu button.
 - Chinese version.
 - load the thumbnail of the image first.
 - Some music maybe?
 - Background with some random figures using JS?
+(1%)